dev-local/operations/procedures-manual.md

 * Make a pot of coffee.
 Beans, scale, filters, and grinder are all on the coffee bar.
 The instructions for how to make coffee are posted by the machine.
 * Refill tea pot and K-Cup machine with filtered water.
 * Help people who need help and answer questions as needed.
+* Send an email with the subject line "Notes from the DevLocal front desk -- date"